nodalida2021/nodalida2021.github.io/social.md

 * Turku Castle, King's Hall, Linnankatu 80
 * By the harbour, 30-45 min (3km) walk from the city centre, following the Aura river
 * Full dinner and drinks
-* Transport there: bus nro.
-1 from the city centre, walk, rental city bikes, and rental kickbikes are other transport options
+* Transport there: bus number 1 direction "satama" (harbour) from the city centre, walk, rental city bikes, and rental kickbikes are other transport options.
-* Transport back: the above options, plus we will have several busses leaving the venue at 23.10 stopping in the centre and by the Caribia hotel
+* Transport back: the above options, plus we will have several busses leaving the venue at 23.10 stopping in the centre and by the Caribia hotel.

+Bus number 1 timetable:

+* There: Direction "Satama" (harbour).
+Every seven minutes, ride takes 15 minutes from the centre.
+* Back: Direction either "Keskusta" (centre) or "Lentoasema" (airport)
+  * 20:00 20:07 20:15 20:22 20:30 20:37 20:45 20:52
+  * 21:00 21:15 21:30 21:45
+  * 22:00 22:20 22:50
+  * 23:20